A Chinese Odyssey: Part One

 Inside the cave, Joker finds Pandora's Box, which can open up a time portal when moonlight shines on it and when "Prajñāpāramitā" is chanted.
 He also overhears Guanyin's voice, telling him that he was actually Monkey in his past life and is destined to continue his quest to escort his master on the journey to the west.
-His true destiny will be revealed after he gets three marks on the sole of his foot.
 Meanwhile, Bull King and Bak Jing-jing enter the cave and fight with Spider Woman.
 Bak Jing-jing commits suicide after mistakenly believing that Joker has betrayed her love and fathered a child with Spider Woman.

 Joker finds Bak Jing-jing and tries to save her by travelling back in time with the aid of Pandora's Box, but each time he arrives a few seconds too late to stop her from committing suicide.
 He finally manages to make it on time to prevent Bak Jing-jing from slitting her throat, but she sacrifices herself to save him from Bull King.
 Joker travels back in time again, but ends up going back in time by 500 years.
 Outside the cave, he encounters a fairy, Zixia, who confiscates Pandora's Box and sears three dots on the sole of his foot to mark him as her servant.
-This fulfils his true destiny as Monkey.
-He looks in the magic mirror given to him by Grandpa Buddha earlier and is shocked to see a reflection of himself as Monkey.
+This finishes Monkey's reincarnation.